 This document presents the envisaged EGI marketplace technical architecture and the short-term development roadmap necessary for the release of the demonstrator in August 2016.

-The business case of the EGI marketplace, including the terms of use, the operational agreements, costs and the long-term sustainability plan will be discussed in collaboration with the technology provider and SaaS provider of choice, and with the involvement of the EGI Services and Solutions Board, who is responsible of the management of the EGI service portfolio, the Executive Board and the Council.
+The business case of the EGI marketplace, including the terms of use, the operational agreements, costs and the long-term sustainability plan will be discussed in collaboration with the technology provider and SaaS provider of choice, and with the involvement of the EGI Services and Solutions Board, who is responsible of the management of the EGI service portfolio, the EGI Executive Board and Council.

 Introduction